 The Kuenringer Taverm opposite Pictures & Books, with a Renaissance bow-window

 At the western end of Dürnstein, there is the Palace Hotel.
-Once the residence of the Duke of Starhemberg, it is now an up-market hotel that runs a quality restaurant.
+Once the residence of the Duke of Starhemberg, it is now an up-market hotel that runs a quality restaurant with a terrace where a meal may be enjoyed overlooking the river.
 Also run by the Schloß Hotel is the „Schloß Greisslerei“ a café, bistro and delicatessen where quality regional stapes and charcuterie may be bought.
 Importantly for the longer term development of Dürnsten, the management is committed to being open all year round so that even in winter there is somewhere that is open.

 In the heart of Dürnstein, on the main street at number 21, there is the Schmidl Bakery which was founded in 1780 and has been at number 21 since 1857.
 Here a wide range of bakery products are made from locally produced flour.
 These include „Wachauer Laberl“, rolls that are stamped on the bottom with a distinctive „S“ and which do not disappoint.
 See www.schmidl-duernstein.at.
 For those wanting to have a picnic, additional local products and specialities can be purchased at Nah & Frisch which is next to the Tourist Information Office.
 Adjoining the bakery is a „Konditorei“ where breakfast, a snack lunch or coffee and patisseries can be enjoyed.